Heaven and hell never seemed so … close.

 During January, the Art Gallery of Ontario is encouraging visitors to enjoy Small Wonders: The VR Experience.

 The VR content is part of the Small Wonders: Gothic Boxwood Miniatures exhibition now underway at the AGO.
 More than 60 handmade wood carvings are on display, each very small but packed with exceptional detail and artistic precision.
-The tiny devotional objects convey religious scenes from early Christianity, and the groundbreaking VR takes visitors inside one miniature in particular, bringing to life symbolic scenes that are carved on multiple layers inside the object, including lots of people “transitioning” to Heaven or Hell.
+The tiny devotional objects convey religious scenes from early Christianity, and the groundbreaking VR experience takes visitors inside one miniature in particular, bringing to life symbolic scenes that are carved on multiple layers inside the object, including lots of people “transitioning” to Heaven or Hell.

 It’s almost the perfect application for VR – unlike programs that seek to open up otherwise flat, 2D spaces, the Small Wonders experience opens up an already three-dimensional object that’s just too small to truly appreciate in the real world.

 The carvings on display are more than 500 years old, created by unknown craftsmen working in northern Europe in the 1500s.
-That makes the miniatures all the more remarkable because the carving techniques remained a mystery for centuries.
+That makes the miniatures all the more remarkable because the carving techniques themselves remained a mystery for centuries.
 But science, research, and technology have now helped uncover the big secrets contained in these tiny sculptures.

 A lot of today’s VR experiences are fictional, dramatic, even fantastical in their role-play opportunities.
 But this is not a VR game, and it’s not a first-person shoot ‘em up: it’s a techno-enabled investigation of actual history and real culture, said Ana Serrano, Chief Digital Officer at the Canadian Film Centre (CFC) and a producer on Small Wonders: The VR Experience.